 London: Academy Editions, 1970.
 First edition, second impression.
 4to.
 Wrps., 80pp.
 Printed on different coloured sugar paper in different coloured inks.
 SIGNED on the title page by co-editor Graham Keen (photographer and former art director of International Times).
 Features the work of all the major artists working in the English underground (Martin Sharp, Hapshash & The Coloured Coat, Ed Barker, Mal Dean, Muzz Murray, The Fool et al), and includes examples of their work for Oz, It, Gandalf's Garden, boutiques and clubs, and numerous concert posters.
 Faint reading creases to spine; publisher's logo at.....
 More about Underground Graphics

+SIGNED by Kesey on the blue sky/white cloud front free endpaper, and embellished by him with a rubber stamp.
+Intrepid Trips card signed by Ken Babbs laid in.
 NY: Viking, 1990.
 First edition.
-Sq.
-8vo.
+Sq.8vo.
 216pp.
 Well-illustrated in colour and b/w throughout, including more than 150 colour photographs by Ron Bevirt.
-SIGNED by Ken Kesey and fellow Prankster Ken Babbs on the first prelim. page (alongside a colour photograph of them together).
 Kesey's reexamination of the Merry Pranksters' epic, acid-fuelled coast-to-coast 1964 voyage in their psychedelic bus, featuring verbatim transcripts of Neal Cassady monologues.
 Fine in dw.
 More about The Further Inquiry

 Strasbourg: Union Nationale de France Association Fédérative Générale des Etudiants de Strasbourg (Supplément spécial au No. 16 de '21-27 Etudiants de France'), November 1966.
 Blue card wrps., lettered in black.
 28pp.
 The first edition of this important pamphlet, asserting that political false consciousness is found in its purest state in the student, the most alienated of all sociological categories, and whose belief in his own independence is entirely illusory.
 This contemptuous critique by the Tunisian Situationist Mustapha Khayati fanned the flames of the 'Strasbourg University Scandal', and later, after being reprinted and distributed in Paris, inspired the revolt.....
 More about De La Misere En Milieu Etudiant considérée sous ses aspects économique, politique,...